 - pork chops with the fat trimmed off

-Avoid frying the meat and instead opt for baking, roasting, or grilling to help keep the fat content low and prevent further aggravating your upset stomach.
+Avoid frying the meat and instead opt for baking, roasting, or grilling to help keep the fat content low and prevent making your upset stomach worse.

-When hit with the stomach flu, replenishing fluids is a top priority.
+When you have the stomach flu, replenishing fluids is a top priority.

-Fruits also provide an abundance of vitamins and minerals, such as potassium and vitamins A and C (
+Fruits also provide abundant vitamins and minerals, such as potassium and vitamins A and C.

 Some foods and beverages may worsen nausea, vomiting, diarrhea, and other stomach flu symptoms.
 Consider avoiding the following:

-- High-fat and fried foods.
-High-fat foods are more difficult to digest and may lead to diarrhea, nausea, and vomiting (
+- High fat and fried foods: High-fat foods are more difficult to digest and

-- Sugary foods and beverages.
-High amounts of sugarmay worsen diarrhea, especially in children (45).
+- Sugary foods and beverages: High sugar may worsen diarrhea, especially in children.

-- Milk and milk products.
-When sick with the stomach flu, some people have issues digesting lactose, a protein in milk and milk products (
+- Milk and milk products: When sick with the stomach flu, some people

-Ice chips, clear liquids, and electrolyte beverages are good places to start, as they can help replenish fluids and electrolytes.
+Ice chips, clear liquids, and electrolyte beverages are good places to start.
+They can help you replenish fluids and electrolytes.

-Until you’re able to tolerate your usual diet, bland options like soups, refined grains, and plain potatoes are safe.
-Eggs, fruit, and low-fat poultry may also be easier to digest.
+Until you can tolerate your usual diet, bland options like soups, refined grains, and plain potatoes are safer choices.
+Eggs and unsweetened applesauce may also be easier to digest.

-Allowing your body to rest, staying hydrated, and trying some of the foods on this list may help you recover more quickly when the stomach flu strikes.
+Allowing your body to rest, staying hydrated, and trying some foods on this list may help you recover more quickly.